 As described in the previous technique, false and grandiose statements play on human behavior triggering a reaction to correct incorrect statements.
 Much in the same manner, humans have an intrinsic desire to teach and educate others.
 Social engineers use artificial ignorance to pretend to be inexperienced on a topic in order to instigate a reaction by the target to educate them.
 A useful statement might be, “I don’t know anything about motion detectors, but I’ll bet the cops are here often.
 I heard they go off all the time due to shadows from the trees.”
 The intrinsic desire to teach is especially notable where the “teacher” has an affinity toward the subject matter or works in the industry.
 Leveraging subject matter the target has an affinity toward will increase the chances he or she will feel compelled to educate you.

 Blending elicitation tactics increases the opportunity for success.
 From our own experiences, conjoining flattery tactics with artificial ignorance has been proven to be very effective.
 The two accompany each other extremely well as elicitation strategies.
 For example, playing dumb about the function of motion cameras while responding to the target with flattering comments.
 Boosting egos tends to open people up to conversation much easier.
 A chatty target is a good target.
-It also creates a likeness between the social engineer and the target — and likeness is a powerful tool for influencing others.
+It also creates a likeness between the social engineer and the target — and a likeness is a powerful tool for influencing others.

-The sounding board takes advantage of the human behavior to brag or grumble about their feelings.
+The sounding board takes advantage of human behavior to brag or grumble about their feelings.
 An immediate kinship is created transparently when a person confides their feelings in another individual, even perfect strangers.
 He or she will likely give up more information as a result.
 The key to successfully leveraging the sounding board tactic is to listen intently, patiently and validate his or her feelings.

 Social engineers frequently play on the instinct to brag or share exploitable information with complete strangers.
 A good social engineer can create a “safe” environment for the victim to brag or complain.
 One way to do this is by validating all of the target’s feelings, positive or negative.
 This creates a connection between the engineer and the victim.
-By the social engineer depicting himself as a person they will never ever meet again also creates a safe environment.
+By the social engineer depicting himself as a person, they will never ever meet again also creates a safe environment.
 As a result, it lessens the potential for negative judgment from the stranger and in turn, increases the chances for additional disclosure by the target.
 In essence, it sends a signal that no negative sharing is off the table and opens up the floodgates for information.

-At the root of the sounding board tactic is being a good listener.
+At the root of the sounding board, the tactic is being a good listener.
 This is easier said than done.
 The social engineer must make frequent eye contact with body language that says, I’m interested in what you’re saying.
 Secondly, agreeing with what the target’s thoughts and validating them by sharing some of your own similar experiences or fabricating them.

-This technique is used is used by social engineers to elicit more precise information from a target.
+This technique is used by social engineers to elicit more precise information from a target.
 To accomplish this, a very high or very low approximation is given in an effort to entice the victim to respond with a more specific number.
 For example, if the goal is to learn about the number of motion detectors in the lobby.
 The social engineer might say to the target, “I’d guess their security is pretty tight.
 I would assume they have fifteen motion detectors in their lobby.”

 From a personal angle, we make heavy use of bracketing tactics specifically when trying to learn about the physical security makeup of a building or room.
 Most security guards we’ve encountered rather enjoy opportunities to either complain or brag about the environments they protect.
 I will say that most of them have a tendency to have pride in the environments they protect.
 As a result, they like to talk about how secure they are.
 If the objective is to learn about the number of motion detectors from security guards, be sure to pump their egos a bit.
 However, intentionally lowball the number of motion detectors.
 This will likely trigger them to correct you with a glimmer of pride in their eye when they reveal there are actually ten motion detectors!
 Now that you’ve pumped up their ego, they are primed for other elicitation techniques.

-Guidance used in the development of this article have been grafted from a book written by our team titled, The Social Engineer’s Playbook: A Practical Guide to Pretexting.
+Guidance used in the development of this article has been grafted from a book written by our team titled, The Social Engineer’s Playbook: A Practical Guide to Pretexting.
 More information about the book’s contents can be found on Amazon and Hexcode Publishing.